Our time off during the winter is limited, so we always try to make the most of these precious days.

 - From the top of this 6 man chairlift, it’s a quick ski down into the Les Gets bowl where we’ll spend a couple of hours enjoying some beautiful, peaceful runs accessed from the Rosta, Ranfolly and Grains D’Or chairs.
 Our favourite piste is the ‘Melezes’ down to the Perrieres Express – a long, wide well groomed run through the trees and usually very quiet, perfect for honing your technique!

 - Next it’s time for elevenses!
-So we’ll head up the Nauchets Express and down the Chevrelles piste to the Cortenaz restaurant for frites and a Coke to recharge the batteries.
+So we’ll head up the Ranfolly Express and down the Gentiane piste to ‘La Cabushe’ for frites and a Coke to recharge the batteries.

-- The next few hours will be spent skiing around the Morzine side of the mountain – taking the Telesiege des Tetes is a must as the view from the top is stunning.
+- The next few hours will be spent skiing around the Morzine side of the mountain (accessed by the Choucas blue or Chevrelles red piste into the ‘Troncs bowl’).
+Taking the Telesiege des Tetes is a must as the view from the top is stunning.
 On this side, the blue Lievre run down towards Morzine is very pretty.

 - Time for a late lunch!
 So, back over on the Les Gets side (via another favourite piste the ‘Ambresalles’), we’ll head up the Rosta chairlift for a bite to eat at the Rosset’Taz restaurant.
 They serve really good, fast food (burgers as big as our head :>) and the view from their terrace is gorgeous.